If you’re planning to become an importer or exporter, there are obligations you’ll need to meet.

 Some items are also prohibited from import.

-If this is your first time importing business or commercial goods into the country, you can call Customs on 0800 428 786 (0800 4 CUSTOMS) – for help filling out your import entry or ECI documentation correctly.
+If this is your first time importing business or commercial goods into the country, you can call Customs on 0800 428 786 (0800 4 CUSTOMS) for further information or advice.

 Preferential tariff duty rates(external link) – New Zealand Customs Service